melgarcia21/rtu-iflde/tasks/about.md

 In response, CHED, in collaboration with HEIs and industry partners, supports micro-credentials—flexible, industry-aligned learning modules designed to equip learners with relevant knowledge and skills.

+*   **Mandate:** CHED is empowered by RA 7722 (Higher Education Act of 1994) to set standards and monitor higher education programs.
+*   **Need:** Addresses the gap between higher education outputs and evolving industry demands, driven by rapid technological advancement.
+Promotes relevant, flexible, and accessible non-traditional higher education and lifelong learning.
+*   **Solution:** Micro-credentials, often developed with industry partners, offer a flexible, efficient, needs-based, and cost-effective way for learners to acquire relevant knowledge and skills for current and emerging jobs.

 ---

 ## SECTION 2: DEFINITION OF MICRO-CREDENTIALS